webuildorg/events/README.md

 ```

 ### Deployment
-Auto-deployed on git pushes to master with the free single project tier at <https://www.openshift.com>
+Auto-deployed on git pushes to heroku